tyzbit/acars-processor/README.md

 1. Listens to ACARS/VDLM2 messages from ACARSHub, optionally saving them to resume or review.
-3. Filters them according to various criteria from various providers
+2. Filters them according to various criteria from various providers, including LLMs
-4. Hydrates them with additional data via external lookups from various providers
+3. Adds additional information (annotates) using lookups from messages, like aircraft tail numbers.
-5. Submits the message to a specified receiver such as a Discord webhook or others.
+4. Submits the message to one or more specified receivers such as a Discord webhook or others.

 Configuration is done with `config.yaml` and there is a schema to help you fill it out.
 See below.